FreeRabbits/KarotzFiles/README.md

 waitfornetwork.sh:
 Shell script to start the WIFI of a Karotz.
 This could be a replacement for the "wait_until_connected.py" Python script when you don't want to use the default Karotz scripts.

+startup.sh
+Alternative startup script to start network (by calling waitfornetwork.sh).
+When successful, start other processes (like the Imortaldog deamon).